Horseback riders on a quest for well-being

 Perrin-Malterre, C. (2012).
 Changes and developments in the professional practices of outdoor sports tourism providers.
 Téoros, Vol. 1, No. 31.

 Queval, I. (2001).
-The sporting culture of pushing oneself beyond one's limits: between health and performance, the quest for good and the quest for better.
+The sports culture of pushing one’s limits: between health and performance, the quest for well-being and the quest for excellence.
 Les Cahiers de l’INSEP (No. 31), pp. 49–59.

 Van Pachterbeke, M. (2011).
-Meaning and well-being in relation to open-mindedness in the existential, ideological, and moral domains.
-Doctoral thesis.
+Meaning and Well-Being in Relation to Open-Mindedness in the Existential, Ideological, and Moral Domains.
+Doctoral dissertation.
 UCL-Catholic University of Louvain.

 [1] https://www.ffe.com/tourisme